hader-dev/pharm-mobile/assets/markup/privacy_policy/en.md

 # Privacy Policy

-**Effective Date:** [Insert Date]
+**Effective Date:**

 [Your Company/App Name] ("we," "our," or "us") is committed to protecting your privacy.
-This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our [website/app/service].
+This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our https://hader-pharm.com.

 ---